Frequently Asked Questions

 Guardian homes are a way for us to expand our breeding program to have more of a selection of breeding dogs without having too many dogs in our house.
 Some breeders utilize guardian homes to have more litters per year, but we use guardian dogs to have more of a choice as to who we breed.
 When deciding on potential breeding dogs to carry on our lines, it's hard to know at 9 weeks old if they will be a suitable candidate.
 By placing them into a guardian home to grow up, it allows us to be able to assess their structure, coat, personality, and health testing without having to have a whole house full of dogs.
 Then we can decide which dogs will go on to be breeders, and the ones that don't make the cut will already be in a wonderful home!

 While it is usually a female dog that will be placed in a guardian home, it is possible that a male will be available for a guardian home as well.
 If you are interested in this program please read more here and contact us for an interview.
 The guardian would pay a deposit of $2500 (current pet price) for the puppy however they will be bumped up to the top of the waiting list, receive free grooming, receive their money back after the first litter, and receive 20% of the proceeds from each subsequent litter born of their dog.
-In most cases they would be bred 2-3 times then retired.
+In most cases they would be bred 2 times then retired.
 It is very important to us that a guardian / breeder relationship is the right fit and will be very picky about which homes are chosen.
-We currently have two dogs in guardian homes as we test this program out.
-We are looking for a guardian home for a future male and are looking for a sports home for him.

 Why are puppies so expensive?

 There is a lot that goes into raising a litter of puppies and it is far more than just a vet check and shots!
-The parent dogs are bought from quality breeders which can cost $3000-$5000.
-Health testing (DNA and OFA) costs approximately $600-$800 per dog and some OFA tests must be repeated every year, which also requires a trip to the mainland as our local vets are not certified to do eye exams.
+The parent dogs are bought from quality breeders which can cost upwards of $5000.
+Completing all the required health testing (DNA and OFA) costs approximately $800-$1000 per dog and some OFA tests must be repeated every year.
 Keeping the parent dogs in good health means regular vet exams and vaccinations ($200+ per year per dog).
 Quality food costs us about $300 per month (not including treats which we go through a lot of too!).
 Obedience, agility, scent detection, barn hunt (etc) training / titling costs us over $5000 per year, not including competitions, and not including the countless hours put into training outside of classes!

 As far as the puppies themselves, there are the normal necessary supplies such as a whelping bed, heating pad, supplemental milk and bottles if necessary, many MANY loads of laundry, paper towels, pee pads, puppy pens / kennels, enrichment equipment, and food.
 But the real cost of the puppies is in the time we spend with them.
 In the first couple crucial weeks there are many sleepless nights making sure they are warm enough, fed enough, gaining weight enough, and not being stepped on or sat on by their mother.
 Once they start walking around it is potty training and manners training time.
 Each puppy gets individual attention to get them socialized and started on their path to becoming a wonderful dog and this takes many hours per day.
 Not to mention all the time spent cleaning up after them!
 And this is assuming that nothing goes wrong!
 A C-section can cost upwards of $3000 and if puppies need to be hand-fed we are up every two hours for the entire day feeding and cleaning them until they are old enough to eat on their own.